hasura/ndc-rest/README.md

-# NDC REST Connector
+# REST Connector

-NDC REST Connector allows you to quickly convert REST APIs to NDC schema and proxy requests from GraphQL Engine v3 to remote services.
+REST Connector allows you to quickly convert REST APIs to NDC schema and proxy requests from GraphQL Engine v3 to remote services.
 The connector can automatically transform OpenAPI 2.0 and 3.0 definitions to NDC schema.

 ![REST connector](./assets/rest_connector.png)

 > [!NOTE]
-> REST connector is configuration-based and doesn't limit to the OpenAPI specs only.
-Use [OpenAPI Connector](https://hasura.io/docs/3.0/connectors/external-apis/open-api) if you want to take more controls of OpenAPI via code generation.
+> REST connector is configuration-based and isn't limited to the OpenAPI specs only.
+Use [OpenAPI Connector](https://hasura.io/docs/3.0/connectors/external-apis/open-api) if you want to take more control of OpenAPI via code generation.

 ## Quick start